tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_01_Discovery_NewMatchingRule_Landing.md

 ![image](../images/07_1_Discovery_NewMatchingRule.jpg)

-Before guiding you through the creation of new discovery rules, we would like to describe the different types of rules that can be created.
+Before guiding you through the creation of new discovery rules, we will describe the different types of rules that can be created.
 Those types are defined by the **Matching Type** field.

 There are four Matching Types: Column, Data, Data Function, and Data Sample.
-Each of those types allows you to configure the process to search PII fields in the database based on a different aspect:
+Each of these types allow you to configure the process to search PII fields in the database based on different aspects.

 [Column Matching Type](03_03_02_Discovery_NewMatchingRule_Column.md)